the404devs/blackjack/README.md

 It's a pretty decent and slightly glitchy game of Blackjack, written in C#.
 The website we made with this project is lost to time.
 It was on Matt's site, and I don't have a copy of it.

-Made in colaboration with Kevin, Matt, and Mitchell
+Made in collaboration with Kevin, Matt, and Mitchell